Red Bull BC One: B-boy World Final

-Only three judge scorecards can be seen in the video for Muxibinha vs Lilou, with two seen voting for Muxibinha and one seen voting for Lilou.
-So it was a split decision.
+In the video for Muxibinha vs Lilou, 2 of the judges scorecards cannot be seen, but two judges can be seen voting for Muxibinha, and one can be seen voting for Lilou, so it was a split decision.

-Only two judge scorecards can be seen in the video for Mouse vs Alex, with both seen voting for Mouse, so it is unknown if it was a split decision or not.
+In the video for Mouse vs Alex, 3 of the judges scorecards cannot be seen, but two judges can be seen voting for Mouse, so it is unknown if it is a split decision.

+In Pelezinho vs Roxrite, one of the judges voted TIE.